-This post will examine the implications of new data protection regulations for enterprises migrating their workloads to the cloud and see how the new NetApp® Cloud Compliance feature for Cloud Volumes ONTAP can help manage and monitor your sensitive private data that enterprises move to the cloud.
+This post will examine the implications of new data protection regulations for enterprises migrating their workloads to the cloud and see how the new NetApp® Cloud Compliance can help manage and monitor the sensitive private data that enterprises keep in the cloud.

 Key Cloud Benefits

 Let’s begin by taking a quick look at the advantages cloud computing has to offer enterprises.
 While the cloud has become vastly more popular in recent years, there are still many companies that have yet to fully embrace what the cloud has to offer.
 These are the main points that make the cloud attractive, especially to large enterprises.